datarobot/datarobot-user-models/task_templates/README.md

   you create a custom missing logic imputation that you want every blueprint to use.

 As a simple example, let's say we have custom logic to impute missing values.
-We look at the example template found in the transforms folders and code our imputation logic into the transform hook (note: the "fit" hook isn't used because we aren't learning anything from the data, just applying hard coded imputation logic).
+We look at the example template found in the transforms folders (e.g. https://github.com/datarobot/datarobot-user-models/blob/master/task_templates/transforms/python_missing_values/custom.py) and code our imputation logic into the fit hook (note: the "fit" hook is currently always required).
+Notice how in the transform hook we apply the median value imputation we learned in fit.
+This is because the transform hook is called at both trainging and scoring time while the fit hook is ONLY called during training.
 Now we have a "custom missing value imputation" transform.
 Now let's say we want to also create a custom task to apply a weight of evidence
 (see https://www.listendata.com/2015/03/weight-of-evidence-woe-and-information.html) encoding to our categorical features.
 We also use a template from the transforms as a base, but this time